Things to see and do - Ronda

 The Iglesia Rupestre de la Virgen de la Cabeza stands on a spur, opposite Ronda with the Guadalevín running down below.
 The lofty site commands superb views of Ronda.

-The heart of the old Moorish town, which was a vibrant quarter until the end of the Arab occupation in 1485, is a delightful labyrinth of picturesque alleyways fronted by museums, such as the Palacio de Mondragón, churches, convents and noble residences.
-Make sure you visit the 18C Casa del Rey Moro, home to the Forestier gardens and La Mina, a secret staircase that descends directly to the river.
-The minaret of St Sebastian is all that remains of the 14C Nasrid mosque.
+The heart of the old Moorish town, which survived until 1485, is a delightful labyrinth of picturesque alleyways fronted by museums, such as the municipal in the Palacio de Mondragón, churches, convents and noble residences.
+Make sure you visit the 18C Casa del Rey Moro, home to the Jardiens de Forestier (gardens) and La Mina, a secret staircase that descends directly to the river.
+The Palacio del Marqués de Salvatierra is a fine example of 18C noble architecture and boasts a magnificent doorway.
+The Minaret of San Sebastian is all that remains of the 14C Nasrid mosque.

 Built in 1785, the arenas are among the oldest and most attractive in Spain and they are the largest in the world with a diameter or of 66 m.
 The neo-classical, simple interior is divided into two storeys with Tuscan columns topped by a stone balustrade.
 In the Bullfighting Museum (Museo Taurino) there are some bright garments and many souvenirs and photos invoking the family histories of the bullfighters of Ronda; the Romeros, the Ordóñez.